openjs-foundation/cross-project-council/proposals/stage-0/code-of-conduct/FOUNDATION_CODE_OF_CONDUCT_REQUIREMENTS.md

 * the non top-level projects may optionally provide 1 member
 * optionally 1 invited outside expert as agreed by the other CoCP members.

-Members of the CoCP team will added for a 1 year team and will be re-comfirmed on a yearly basis.
+Members of the CoCP team will be added for a 1-year team and will be re-confirmed on a yearly basis.

 ## Resources